monika-000/pay-calculator-WinForms/README.md

 # pay-calculator_WinForms

 ## Description
 This is a Windows Form weekly pay calculator that calculate weekly gorss and net pay, tax and supperannuation for residents and foreign residents by reading form and writing data to CSV.
+Data provided in CSV files and formula for calculating tax is for Australian tax tresholds.

 ## How to use
 ### Setup